shivannis/xandr-docs-public/xandr-docs/articles/invest/create-custom-events-and-parameters.md

     click **Event** or **Parameter** and provide a name for the event or parameter.

    > [!NOTE]
    > Event names are typically capitalized like `AddCart`, and parameter names use lowercase characters.
-Invest DSP will modify your parameter names if they don't match this convention.
+Microsoft Invest will modify your parameter names if they don't match this convention.

 1. If you’re creating a custom parameter, specify whether the expected value is a string or a number.